-Figure 16: Proposed Height of Buildings Map

-Figure 17: Recommended Height of Buildings Map (Council mapping system)
+Figure 16: Proponent proposed Height of Buildings Map Figure 17: Height of Buildings Map considered by the LPP report (Council mapping)

 Density and Floor Space Ratio (FSR)

 The Planning Proposal is seeking to change the maximum Floor Space Ratio from 2.5:1 to 4.5:1.
 This is intended to facilitate approximately 17,057sqm gross floor area, comprising 13,965sqm of residential Gross Floor Area for 162 dwellings, 1,932sqm of commercial/retail/childcare, and 1,161sqm of church uses.
 The density could further increase to 5.85:1 under clause 18 of the Housing SEPP as a result of the 15% affordable housing provision that is proposed.